 If you have pain in your lower abdomen (both sides or either side), it could be due to a disorder of the bladder or appendix, diverticulitis, kidney stones, or gynecologic problems (ectopic pregnancy, pelvic inflammatory disease, uterine fibroids).

-No matter where your abdominal pain is located, your doctor will also have other questions about your abdominal pain, such as:
+No matter where your abdominal pain is located, your GI doctor will also have other questions about your abdominal pain, such as:

 - When does the pain occur?